How & When to Use Veterinary Telemedicine

 • Mild to Moderate Gastrointestinal Issues: Consultation for issues like mild vomiting, diarrhea, or changes in appetite.

-• Chronic Disease Monitoring: Remote monitoring of chronic conditions such as diabetes or arthritis..
+• Chronic Disease Monitoring: Remote monitoring of chronic conditions such as diabetes, arthritis or heart disease.

 • New Puppy and Kitten Advice: Guidance on vaccinations, nutrition, behaviour training, and general care for new pet owners.